tlvince/direct-delivery/docs/build-enviroment.md

 [android-packages]: https://developer.android.com/sdk/installing/adding-packages.html

 The next bit is slightly confusing: a bunch of stuff is pre-selected, but *not preinstalled*.
-The manager pre-selects the most recent Android versions, but we're targeting Android 4.4.2.
-Therefore, deselect everything in the `Android 5.0 folder`, and select everything in the `Android 4.4.2 (API 19)` folder.
+Make sure the latest Android SDK Tools, platform-tools, build-tools and SDK platform is installed for `Android 5.0.1 (API 21)`.

 Click `Install n packages` to continue.
 Accept the license agreement and make some tea.
 Then you can finally continue the [build][] steps.